Faculty COVID-19 Information

 SKC Faculty will be asked to evaluate their individual health status and refrain from coming to campus and to seek appropriate medical attention if they are sick.
 Medical attention can be sought at the SKC Clinic in the Vanderburg Building.

 SKC faculty will be encouraged to teach in-person and to combine mixtures of methods in their course structure.
 If faculty have concerns about their teaching assignment because of a medical condition that puts them at greater risk, they should contact Human Resources to discuss options.
-Faculty who have concerns about their work assignment for Fall semester 2020 should request a review by Human Resources by August 15, 2020.
+Faculty who have concerns about their work assignment should request a review by Human Resources.

 Face shields and face masks will be available for instructional faculty to wear in classrooms, labs, and studios.
 These devices will be provided by the SKC Building Maintenance Department upon request.
 Requests are to be submitted in writing through email (for inventory purposes) to (email@example.com and firstname.lastname@example.org).